Changing-Look Active Galactic Nuclei in SDSS-V: Host-Galaxy Properties and Black-Hole Scaling Relations: Results and Discussion

 \section{Results and Discussion}

-We now examine and discuss the properties of our CL-AGN sample, beginning with the nature of their variability, followed by an analysis of host-galaxy properties and implications for black-hole mass estimates.
+We now examine and discuss the properties of our CL-AGN sample, beginning with the nature of their variability, followed by an analysis of host galaxy properties and implications for BH mass estimates.